Heritage Oil to fund Nigeria deal by Kurdistan block sale

-Heritage Oil Plc HOIL.L HOC.TO will sell part of a gas block and borrow money from Genel Energy Plc (GENL.L) to raise $450 million, easing concerns about how it will fund oilfield purchases in Nigeria.
+Heritage Oil Plc HOIL.L HOC.TO will sell part of a gas block and borrow money from Genel Energy Plc (GENL.L) to raise $450 million (285 million pounds), easing concerns about how it will fund oilfield purchases in Nigeria.

 Heritage Oil shares jumped 18 percent after the company said it will sell a 26 percent stake in Miran Block in Iraq's autonomous Kurdistan region to Genel and will take a $294 million loan from the company.